oel-mediateam/npv2/README.md

+# *DEPRECATED: No longer in active development.*
-Narration Video Player
+## Narration Video Player
-====
-Version 2 (LEGACY)
+Version 2 of the Flash-based narration video player.
-This Flash-based player is discontinued and is no longer used in future course developments.